CrawfishPress/bevy_verlet_demo/README.md

  - collision-damping funky, some popcorn-effects at times
  - at 500 balls, holding at 60 FPS - and I haven't added the pre-collision filtering
  - has a simple control-panel using Egui widgets
-   - slider to set ball-count
-   - slider to set ball radius
-   - slider to set ball-release delay
+   - sliders, to set ball-count/ball-radius/ball-release delay
-   - pause-button
-   - reset-button
+   - buttons, to pause/reset
  - has basic Game State logic, cycled by GUI buttons
  - upscaled GUI widgets, larger/more readable
+ - added WASM support, so it runs in the browser
+   - app too large, have to hit <CTRL>- a few times to see it

 ### Warning
 Now that ball-radius is adjustable, I'll comment that there's no sanity-checking